deitch/jstree-grid/README.md

 Allows any number of columns, and can use any property of the node to display data in the grid

+For significant changes to v3 compared to v1, see the end of this document.

 Usage
 -----
-1. Include jquery (>= 1.4.2) and jstree in your page, as usual
+1. Include jquery (>= 1.4.2) and jstree in your page, as usual; use jstree v3 or later.
-2. Include jstreegrid.js
+2. Include jstreegrid.js v3 or later
 3. Include grid as a plugin
 4. Include relevant parameters.